Unboxed-Software/solana-course/content/interact-with-wallets.md

 Now that our app can connect to the Phantom wallet, let’s make the “Ping!” button actually do something.

 Start by opening the `PingButton.tsx` file.
-We’re going to replace the `console.log` inside of `onClick` with the code that creates a transaction and submits it to the Phantom extension for the end user’s approval.
+We’re going to replace the `console.log` inside of `onClick` with code that will create a transaction and submit it to the Phantom extension for the end user’s approval.

 First, we need a connection, the wallet’s public key, and Wallet-Adapter’s `sendTransaction` function.
 To get this, we need to import `useConnection` and `useWallet` from `@solana/wallet-adapter-react`.
 While we’re here, let’s also import `@solana/web3.js` since we’ll need it to create our transaction.